Royal Ascot review and replays

-A review of the action from Friday's meeting at Royal Ascot where Inspiral and Perfect Power justified favouritism in the Group Ones.
+A review of the action from the final day of Royal Ascot where Godolphin had a one-two in the Platinum Jubilee.

-Frankie Dettori got his first winner of the week in sensational style as Inspiral bounded clear in the style of a top-notch filly in the Group One Coronation Stakes at Royal Ascot on Friday.
+Naval Crown edged out Creative Force to lead home a Godolphin one-two in the Platinum Jubilee Stakes.

-John & Thady Gosden's three-year-old missed the 1000 Guineas as her trainers weren't happy with her in the spring, but she proved she trained on after a highly successful juvenile season with a brilliant success on her first start at three.
+The winner, in the white cap, raced hard against the stands' rail under James Doyle with his Charlie Appleby-trained stablemate on the other side of the track.

 Watch Race Replay